spluxx/dynamic-scala/README.md

 <br>
 <br>
 Hence the `FoldExtension`. <br>
-It encapsulates a small snippet of imperative style code within a functional context in a performant and comprehensive way.<br> *Note: State monads should be prefered when devising a set of state operations to be composed with each other.<br> FoldExtension, on the other hand, should be prefered when handling a single state-intensive task)<br>
+It encapsulates a small snippet of imperative style code within a functional context in a performant and comprehensive way.<br> *Note: State monads should be prefered when devising a set of state operations to be composed with each other.<br> FoldExtension, on the other hand, should be prefered when handling a single but iterative state mutating task)<br>
 ##### loop over collections
+`C++`
 ```C++
 // (1) Declare initial state values
 int fibHead = 1;